xopxop/claude/commands/implement-location-based-authorization.md

 Implement location-based JWT authorization for a specific controller in an ASP.NET Core microservice following RELEX patterns.
 This command provides step-by-step instructions for setting up location-based authentication policies and comprehensive testing for the specified controller.

+**IMPORTANT**: This command should ONLY be used when endpoints actually need location-based authorization added or modified.
+If the controller already has appropriate authorization (scope-based or location-based), no changes should be made.

 ## Usage

 ```bash